Engr-Daniel/Sustainability_DataProjects_PETGRAVE.IO/Data_Analytics/POWERBI/NigeriaRecyclingBusinesses/DeltaRecyclingBusinessesOverview/readme.md

 - Format the data into a clean JSON structure.

 ### Data Visualization
-- Use Power BI or Python to:
+- Use Power BI to:
   - Create maps, bar charts, and pie charts.
   - Highlight underserved areas and materials.